RA-RRG: Multimodal Retrieval-Augmented Radiology Report Generation with Key Phrase Extraction: Methods

 \subsubsection{Loss Function}

-\paragraph{TranSQ loss.} Similar to DETR, TranSQ applies the Hungarian algorithm \cite{hungarian} based on selection probability and the similarity between semantic and text embeddings.
+\paragraph{Phrase matching loss} We optimize the retriever using a phrase matching loss.
+Similar to DETR, TranSQ applies the Hungarian algorithm \cite{hungarian} based on selection probabilities and the similarity between semantic and text embeddings.
 Let $y$ represent the ground truth set of key phrases. $\hat{y}=\{\hat{y}_i\}^N_{i=1}$ consists of $N$ predictions.
-We configure $N$ to exceed the number of key phrases, requiring the addition of empty elements $\varnothing$ to $y$ to match the element count to $N$.
-For these two sets of $N$ elements each, we use the Hungarian algorithm to find the permutation $\sigma \in \Sigma_N$ that minimizes the sum of matching costs: The matching cost $\lmatch{y_i, \hy_{\sigma(i)}}$ is calculated by multiplying -1 with the sum of the selection probability $\hat{p}_{\sigma(i)}$ and the cosine similarity ${\cal L}_{\text{sim}}$ between the text embedding $v_i$ and the semantic embedding $\hat{v}_{\sigma(i)}$, where $\mu$ is a scaling factor for the selection probability term: Based on the optimal assignment results, we compute the selection loss $ {\cal L}_{cls}$ using binary classification labels $c_i = \indic{y_i\neq \varnothing}$, applying distribution-balanced loss \cite{dbloss} as ${\cal L}_{cls}$.
-Additionally, we compute a negative cosine similarity loss to bring the matched semantic and text embeddings closer.

-In summary, the TranSQ loss is defined as follows: \paragraph{In-batch semantic contrastive loss.} The similarity loss ${\cal L}_{sim}$ only ensures that assigned semantic and text embeddings are similar, without explicitly preventing different semantic embeddings from becoming too similar.
-To address this, we adopt the CLIP loss \cite{clip}, which pulls assigned embeddings closer while pushing non-assigned embeddings apart.
+We set $N$ to exceed the number of key phrases and pad $y$ with empty elements ($\varnothing$) to form equal-sized sets.
+The Hungarian algorithm then finds an optimal permutation $\sigma \in \Sigma_N$ that minimizes the matching cost: Matching cost $\lmatch{y_i, \hy_{\sigma(i)}}$ is computed as the negative sum of selection probability $\hat{p}_{\sigma(i)}$ (scaled by $\mu$) and cosine similarity ${\cal L}_{\text{sim}}$ between text embedding $v_i$ and semantic embedding $\hat{v}_{\sigma(i)}$: Given the optimal assignment, we compute the selection loss $ {\cal L}_{cls}$ using distribution-balanced loss \cite{dbloss} with binary classification labels $c_i = \indic{y_i\neq \varnothing}$, and a negative cosine similarity loss to align matched text and semantic embeddings.
+The overall phrase matching loss is: \paragraph{In-batch semantic contrastive loss} ${\cal L}_{sim}$ aligns matched semantic and text embeddings but does not discourage non-matching embeddings from becoming similar.
+Thus, we adopt a CLIP-style symmetric contrastive loss \cite{clip}, which pulls matched embedding pairs closer while pushing mismatched pairs apart.

-Within a mini-batch of size $B$, the set of embedding pairs $E$ consists of text embeddings $v_i^b$ and their corresponding semantic embeddings $\hat{v}^b_{\hat{\sigma}(i)}$, where $b$ denotes the batch index.
-The set is defined as follows:

-We treat these pairs as positives, while the remaining unmatched embeddings in $E$ serve as negatives for the CLIP loss.
-However, treating negatives as hard negatives within the batch may unintentionally classify identical or similar key phrases as negatives.
-To address this, we use similarity-based targets by calculating inner products in semantic and text embeddings, respectively, employing an open-source implementation of CLIP \cite{clip_implementation} as ${\cal L}_{SC}$.

-The total loss ${\cal L}$ is computed as the sum of the TranSQ loss and the in-batch semantic contrastive loss with ratio $\lambda$: